WPIPepBand/web-server/public_html/cgi-bin/pages/Home.md

 **Welcome to the WPI Pep Band website!**

-The Pep Band is a completely student-run performance organization that plays at all WPI home football and basketball games, some away games, and occasional other games (non-WPI) happening in the area.
+The Pep Band is a completely student-run performance organization that plays at all WPI home football and basketball games, a few away games, and occasional other events (non-WPI, like The Bachelor Winter Games) happening in the area.

 <img src="img/banner.jpg" style="width:50%;">